MorganMWJ/MorganMWJ.MageArena/README.md

 SPELLS:
-teleport
+- teleport
-sheild
+- sheild
-fireball
+- fireball
-conjure vortex
+- conjure vortex
-summon golem
+- summon golem
-invisble
+- invisble
-Paralyse enemy
+- Paralyse enemy
-Tie up enemy in plant vines
+- Tie up enemy in plant vines
-Silence (mute mages)
+- Silence (mute mages)
-Mastering a spell changes it's effect and makes it cheaper (or free) to cast
+-Mastering a spell changes it's effect and makes it cheaper (or free) to cast

 Enemies:
- zombie/mobs, soldiers (different armor levels) large enemies - troll, demon spell caster enemies - wizard (neophyte, acolyte, arch mage)
+ - zombie/mobs, soldiers (different armor levels)
+ - large enemies - troll, demon
+ - spell caster enemies - wizard (neophyte, acolyte, arch mage)

 Melee enemies should attack quickly (no warning sheild blocks only if it would actually block attack) and be weak compared to player - but there are many of them
 Player should be able to cast a lot of spells quickly - dependant on magic bar